patel-soham/dynamic-pattern-detector-verilog/README.md

 # Dynamic pattern detector using verilog
 A project to implement dynamic pattern detector using verilog in different ways.
 - Dynamic pattern detector with variable number of bits in implicit style fsm which supports APB protocol to configure pattern register value.
+(COMING SOON)
 - Dynamic 3 bit pattern detector in explicit style fsm.
 - Dynamic pattern detector with variable number of bits in implicit style fsm.